THUHoloLab/feature-domain-phase-retrieval/ReadMe.md

 <img src = "https://github.com/THUHoloLab/perceptural-phase-retrieval/blob/main/Demo/resource/first-image-1.png" width = "800" alt="" align = center />
 </div><br>

-# Perceptual phase retrieval: ascension from image domains to feature domains
+# Feature-domain phase retrieval: ascension from image domains to feature domains
 <br>
 This is the MATLAB code for implementation of PPR, an optimization framework for intensity-based wavefront recovery. <br>
 <br>
-Perceptual phase retrieval is a wavefront retrieval engine that recovers for a broad class of wavefront through unique non-convex, high-dimensional, feature-domain optimization with arbitrary constrains. <br>
+Feature-domain phase retrieval is a wavefront retrieval engine that recovers for a broad class of wavefront through unique non-convex, high-dimensional, feature-domain optimization with arbitrary constrains. <br>
 <br>
 Optimizations of the non-convex loss function are regarded as supervised-learning, solved by complex-backpropagation. <br>
 <br>